-Veracity takes your privacy extremely seriously and would like to describe how we collect, use and protect your information when you access our website(s), products (e.g., Veracity Learning), and other software applications (collectively, the “Services”) operated by Veracity Technology Consultants, LLC (hereinafter referred to as “Veracity”).
+Veracity takes your privacy extremely seriously and would like to describe how we collect, use and protect your information when you access our website(s), products (Veracity Learning LRS), and other software applications (collectively, the “Services”) operated by Veracity Technology Consultants, LLC (hereinafter referred to as “Veracity,” “we,” ”us,” “our”).
 It is Veracity’s policy to respect your privacy regarding any information we may collect from you across our Services.
 When you access and use the Services, you are subject to our Terms of Service.

 Information We Collect

 We receive and store any information you knowingly provide to us.
 We collect email addresses and other contact information that users and correspondents provide to us.
 We also may preserve records of our correspondence.
 When you register for an account, we ask for your name, username, and email address.
-We value the trust that you place in us by providing us your personal information.
-We will always use your personal information in a way that is fair and worthy of that trust.
+We value the trust that you place in us by providing us your Personal Data.
+We will always use your Personal Data in a way that is fair and worthy of that trust.
 We will always be transparent with you about the information we collect, what we do with it, with whom we share it and who you should contact if you have any concerns.
-We may optionally ask for personal information, such as your:
+We may optionally ask for Personal Data, such as your:

 - Social media profiles